-(a) IBR AND EXCEPTIONS.
-40 CFR Part 266 and all Subparts are herein incorporated by reference as provided in 40 CFR.

-(i) For purposes of 40 CFR 266.210, "You" shall be a generator, treater, or other handler of low-level mixed waste or eligible NARM (Naturally Occurring and/or Accelerator-produced Radioactive Material), otherwise "you" refers to any generator, treater, or handler of hazardous waste under these rules.
+- (a) IBR AND EXCEPTIONS.
+40 CFR Part 266 and all Subparts are herein incorporated by reference. - For purposes of 40 CFR 266.210, "You" shall be a generator, treater, or other handler of low-level mixed waste or eligible NARM (Naturally Occurring and Accelerator-produced Radioactive Material), otherwise "you" refers to any generator, treater, or handler of hazardous waste under these rules.